eagles-project/skywalker/docs/api.md

 the Fortran `STOP` command when an error occurs.

 The C++ interface does not define types to store the results of its functions.
-Instead, it directly returns the data requested, throwing an exception containing a string description if any issue occurs.
+Instead, it directly returns the data requested, throwing an exception (of type `skywalker::Exception`, a subclass of `std::exception`) containing a string description if any issue occurs.

 The [examples](https://github.com/eagles-project/skywalker/tree/main/examples)
 and [tests](https://github.com/eagles-project/skywalker/tree/main/src/tests)